brightinteractive/api-docs/doc/lightboxes.md

 # User Lightboxes Resource
 ## GET
 Returns a list of lightboxes for a given user.
-Each item in the list will contain the lightbox name and size,  and links to the Lightbox Instance Resource and the Lightbox Contents Resource.
+Each item in the list will contain the lightbox name, description, size and links to the Lightbox Instance Resource and the Lightbox Contents Resource.

 Example (read the lightboxes for user id 1):
 ```